Locked Up and Locked Down: Segregation of Inmates with Mental Illness

 - Increased data collection by the U.S. Department of Justice’s Bureau of Justice Statistics regarding the prevalence of people with mental illness in U.S. prisons and jails;

-- Increased monitoring and outreach in prisons by P&As across the country;
+- Increased monitoring and outreach in prisons by P&As across the country; and

 - Fostering of collaborative relationships between state prison systems and P&As.